weaviate/weaviate-io/developers/weaviate/current/retriever-vectorizer-modules/text2vec-cohere.md

 ## Available models

-Weaviate defaults to Cohere's `large` embedding model unless specified otherwise.
+Weaviate defaults to Cohere's `multilingual-22-11` embedding model unless specified otherwise.

-> Currently, `small`, `medium` and `large` models are available.
-Smaller models are faster, while larger models will perform better.
-Custom models can also be supplied with their full ID [source](https://docs.cohere.ai/reference/embed).

-For example, the following schema configuration will set Weaviate to vectorize the `Document` class with `text2vec-cohere` using the `small` model.
+For example, the following schema configuration will set Weaviate to vectorize the `Document` class with `text2vec-cohere` using the `multilingual-22-11` model.

 ```json
 {